 Our apartment through Airbnb was great and highly recommended.
 We even had 3 bedrooms, so the kids didn’t have to share a room.
 The 2nd and 3rd bedrooms are located on the 3rd floor, so it may not be ideal for young children.
 There is a bathroom on this level, so our kids didn’t need to go down stairs in the middle of the night.
 The apartment also featured a real dryer which is rare in Europe.

 New to Airbnb?
-Use THIS LINK and get a $40 credit on your Airbnb rental!
+Use THIS LINK to sign up and get a $20 credit on your Airbnb rental!

 Day #13 Rochefort-en-Terre